 My first book was a collection of stories, Small Indiscretions: Stories of Travel in Asia (Transit Lounge, 2011).
 My second book was a young adult novel set in Parramatta, The Incredible Here and Now (Giramondo, 2013), which has won the Prime Minister’s Literature Award (YA) and the IBBY Honour Book for Australia.
 It has also been shortlisted for the NSW Premier’s Literature Awards, the WA Premier’s Book Awards and The Children’s Book Council of Australia Book of the Year Award.
-I’ve recently turned The Incredible Here and Now into a play which will premier at The National Theatre of Parramatta in July 2017.
-My work has been produced forABC Radio National and ABC television and I’ve also written for journals and newspapers such as Heat, The Age, The Sun Herald, Island, Wet Ink and Award Winning Australian Writing.
+I’ve recently turned The Incredible Here and Now into a play which premiered at The National Theatre of Parramatta in July 2017 and was published by Currency Press.
+My work has been produced for ABC Radio National and ABC television and I’ve also written for journals and newspapers such as Heat, The Age, The Sun Herald, Island, Wet Ink and Award Winning Australian Writing.

 I’ve always been really interested in writing that has a focus on place.
-I guess this is because I’ve moved around a lot in my life before moving to Parramatta permanently over a decade ago.
+I guess this is because I’ve moved around a lot in my life before moving to Parramatta permanently over fifteen years ago.
 I was born in Australia but I spent most of my youth living in a lot of different places like all over North America and Asia.
 I’m really interested in how writing about place can help us understand more about ourselves and where we are.
 How place can shape people has been a big theme in my writing.
 I’m also interested in ways to teach reading and writing to students through an emphasis on place.